geeky01adarsh/URL-shortener-backend/README.md

 ## URL-Shortner

-Basic front end takes up an email and return a shorten email for any valid email.
+Basic front end (made up in HTML only) takes up an email and return a shorten email for any valid email.

 To run the project on your local system.
 1. Clone the project.
 Using the command ```git clone https://github.com/geeky01adarsh/URL-shortener-backend.git```